 Cymbal hits are the star of the show in the Hi-X55’s treble response.
 When I listened to the cymbal rolls from Hands Down by Dashboard Confessional, I was impressed at how detailed each hit sounded.
 Despite this being successive and fast, the hits are presented with finesse, while the transients and overtones still linger underneath.

-Overall, the treble is highly resolving, and the Hi-X55 can present even the most minute changes from the tones of the instrument play in the track.
+Overall, the treble is highly resolving, and the Hi-X55 can present even the most minute changes from the tones of the instrument played in the track.

 Listening to the Hi-X55 through lesser sources will just reveal the weakness of your source chain, as the Hi-X55 will be indiscriminate in which details it will let you hear.